Harry A. "Paddy" Flint: Normandy invasion

-Flint commanded his regiment throughout fighting in Normandy after arriving on Utah Beach at D-Day plus four.
-He became known for his "lead from the front" style and fearless demeanor; he received three awards of the Silver Star for heroism in France.
+The 9th Division, of which Flint's 39th Infantry Regiment formed an integral part, took no part in the fighting in Italy which followed in the wake of the campaign in Sicily, and was instead withdrawn to the United Kingdom to prepare for the Allied invasion of Normandy, then scheduled for the spring of 1944.
+Flint continued to command his regiment throughout this period of no action and in the fighting in Normandy after arriving on Utah Beach on 10 June 1944, four days after the Normandy landings began.
+He became known for his "lead from the front" style and fearless demeanor; he was thrice awarded the Silver Star for heroism in France.

 On July 23, 1944, the 39th Infantry was advancing on the Saint-Lô-Périers road when it was held up by heavy mortar fire.
 Leading from his customary place on the front, Flint and a rifle patrol soon discovered a German pillbox.
 Flint reported the location by radio and called for tank support.
 When the tank arrived, Flint rode atop it as it sprayed the hedgerows with machine gun fire.
 After the tank driver was wounded, Flint dismounted and continued to advance with the rifle patrol.

 Death and burial

 Flint was hit by a sniper's bullet as led the patrol into the shelter of a farmhouse during the fighting on the Saint-Lô-Périers road.
 Medical aid men and stretcher bearers evacuated him to a treatment area behind the lines, where Flint died the following day.
 He was buried at United States Military Cemetery No. 2 in Ste-Mere-Eglise, France.
 In 1948, Flint was reinterred at Section 2, Site 310 of Arlington National Cemetery.
-For the action in which he was killed, Flint received a second award of the Distinguished Service Cross.
+For the action in which he was killed, Flint received a second award of the DSC, the citation for which reads: